AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/runtime-action.md

 + Actions cannot be interrupted by the user (for example, refreshing the browser)
 + Actions are asynchronous, so they can run as long as needed without blocking the user

-In the context of AEM Content Fragment extensions, actions are most often used to communicate with AEM as a Cloud Service directly, often:
+In the context of AEM UI extensions, actions are often used to communicate with AEM as a Cloud Service directly:

-+ Collecting related data from AEM about the Content Fragments
++ Collecting related data from AEM about the selected or current content
-+ Performing custom operations on Content Fragments
++ Performing custom operations on content
-+ Bespoke creation of Content Fragments
++ Bespoke creation of content

-While the AEM Content Fragment extension is surfaced in the Content Fragment console, extensions, and their supporting actions, can invoke any available AEM HTTP API, including custom AEM API endpoints.
+While the AEM UI extension is surfaced in specific AEM UI's, extensions, and their supporting actions, can invoke any available AEM HTTP API, including custom AEM API endpoints.

 ## Invoke an action

-Adobe I/O Runtime actions are primarily invoked from two places in an AEM Content Fragment extension:
+Adobe I/O Runtime actions are primarily invoked from two places in an AEM UI extension:

 1. The [extension registration's](./extension-registration.md) `onClick(..)` handler
 1. Within a [modal](./modal.md)

 ### From extension registration

 Adobe I/O Runtime actions can be called directly from the extension registration code.
-The most common use case is to bind an action to a [header menu](./header-menu.md#no-modal)'s button that does not use [modals](./modal.md).
+The most common use case is to bind an action to a [header menu](https://developer.adobe.com/uix/docs/services/aem-cf-console-admin/api/header-menu/)'s button that does not use [modals](./modal.md).

-+ `./src/aem-cf-console-admin-1/web-src/src/components/ExtensionRegistration.js`
++ `./src/aem-ui-extension/web-src/src/components/ExtensionRegistration.js`

 ```javascript
 // allActions is an object containing all the actions defined in the extension's manifest